oktadev/okta-blog/_source/_posts/2021-08-05-libsodium-encryption-go-python.md

 In this case, only the secret key is extracted from the file using the `GetKey()` function.
 The program reads the encrypted message from a file and extracts the nonce.
 Finally, the function `secretbox.Open()` decrypts the message using the nonce and the secret key.

-Run the program to see the Jabberwocky poem restored:
+Run the program to see the "Jabberwocky" poem restored:

 ```bash
 go run decryptsec.go